chef/automate/e2e/README.md

 export CYPRESS_BASE_URL=https://a2-dev.test
 ```

-You must also set the IAM version, whether or not run run the flaky tests, and optionally the admin token:
+You must also set the IAM version, whether or not to run the flaky tests, and optionally the admin token:

 ```bash
 export CYPRESS_IAM_VERSION=v1 || v2.1